Aliiatt/Projects-/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-linux2/README.md

-# Hands-on Kubernetes-01a : Installing Kubernetes on Ubuntu 20.04 running on AWS EC2 Instances
+# Hands-on Kubernetes-01 : Installing Kubernetes on Ubuntu running on AWS EC2 Instances

-Purpose of the this hands-on training is to give students the knowledge of how to install and configure Kubernetes on Ubuntu 20.04 EC2 Instances.
+Purpose of the this hands-on training is to give students the knowledge of how to install and configure Kubernetes on Ubuntu EC2 Instances.

 ## Learning Outcomes

 At the end of the this hands-on training, students will be able to;

-- install Kubernetes on Ubuntu 20.04.
+- install Kubernetes on Ubuntu.

 - explain steps of the Kubernetes installation.